TUNE M1 COMMON ISSUES

 & FIXES

-Every known Tune M1 issue and how the community fixes them.
-Sourced from 345+ owner discussions.
+Every known M1 issue and the community fix, drawn from the owner community.
 No dealbreakers, just things to know before and after you buy.

-- No structural or safety issues, all reported problems are fit-and-finish or comfort-related
+- No structural or safety issues.
+Every reported problem is fit-and-finish or comfort-related

-- Condensation is the #1 discussed topic: fixable with ventilation + dry heat
+- Condensation is the #1 topic.
+Fixable with ventilation + dry heat

-- Door latches are the most common day-one upgrade: $30 Southco compression latches
+- Door latches are the most common day-one upgrade.
+Southco compression latches

 - Most fixes take under an hour and cost under $50